-North Korea Is Definitely Capable of the WannaCry Hack
+North Korea Is Definitely Capable Of The WannaCry Hack

 That hack led to the attempted blackmail of Interpark bosses for 3 billion won ($2.6 million) of untraceable bitcoin.
 But North Korean cybercrime has consequences much graver than falling shares and undermined public confidence.
 Military facilities are also favorite targets.
 In 2008, defense contractor Aegis’s cruiser and guided missile designs were hacked.
 In 2013, Russia's Kaspersky Lab antivirus firm revealed a widespread breach of the South Korean defense industry.
 Then came hacks of aerospace firm LIG Nex1 in 2015 and shipbuilder Hanjin Heavy Industries in 2016.

 The U.S. government knows this game all too well.
 Between 2009-10, what’s believed to be a joint-mission between American and Israeli security services struck Iran’s uranium enrichment facilities.
 Dubbed “Stuxnet” by antivirus analysts, the worm was administered to Iran’s nuclear plants by first infecting the systems of five contractor firms, demonstrating that even “air-gapped” networks — those completely separated from the Internet — can easily be penetrated.
 As a result, an estimated 984 uranium enriching centrifuges — or one third of capacity — were destroyed, putting Iran’s nuclear program back by a year.
-There are also reports that North Korea’s spate of failed missile launches is due to a similar U.S.-led cyber operation.
+There are also reports that North Korea’s recent spate of failed missile launches is due to a similar U.S.-led cyber operation.

 North Korea itself has used similar methods to breach “air-gapped” networks.
 In December 2014, a South Korean nuclear power plant operator was hacked, though no physical damage was caused.
 Myriad examples demonstrate American systems are similarly vulnerable: The U.S. Federal Deposit Insurance Corporation breaches from 2010 until 2013; the Democratic National Committee hack before November’s presidential election; hacks of private firms like Anthem, Chase, Target and J.P.
 Morgan, losing millions of customer records and valuable financial data.
 “While there’s no evidence that North Korea has developed infrastructure-attacking malware, there is probably no way to know unless it is activated,” says Daniel Pinkston, a North Korea expert at Seoul’s Troy University, and author of a report on North Korean cybercrime.